 Some ideas for kids that are 10 and older are glow led necklaces, light up rings, bracelets, necklaces, hats, photo frames, personalized gifts, wrapped candy bars, personalized pens or pencils, die cast cars, or nail files.
 Just use your imagination and in the three to four weeks you have to plan watch for things on sale or discontinued that would be unique.

-Here are just a few more activities you could incorporate into your birthday party festivities where party favors are built in.
+Here are just a few more activities you could incorporate into your birthday party festivities where party favours are built in.

 Purchase either 3×5 inch or whichever size you prefer of stock paper picture frames (the kind where a picture slides into them).
 You can get these at any art and craft supply store or order them online.
 Take a group picture on a digital camera of the birthday child with all their friends around them and print off before the guest leave putting each one into a photo frame.
 When the guests leave, they have a keepsake of the day and a picture of the guest of honor.